Where is your website traffic coming from?

 I’ve found that releasing free tools in the market place generates more backlinks and traffic overtime.
 In other words, it is a better investment than content marketing.

-By releasing a free tool on Quick Sprout, I was able to:
+By releasing a free tool on Quick Sprout, we were able to:

-- Increase my time on-site from 2 minutes 10 seconds to 3 minutes 10 seconds.
+- Increase our time on-site from 2 minutes 10 seconds to 3 minutes 10 seconds.

 - Increase visitor loyalty.